• Skip to primary navigation

 Simple LED Flashing Circuit with Arduino Uno

-This project Simple LED Flashing Circuit serves as an essential guide to electronics and Arduino programming.
+This project for Simple LED Flashing Circuit with Arduino Uno is simple guide for learn electronics and Arduino.

 int ledPin = 13; // Select the pin to which the LED is connected